tinialabs/next-theme-novela/README.md

 Novela is built by the team at [Narative](https://www.narative.co), updated by [Tinia Labs](https://tinia.org) to work on Next.js, and built for everyone that loves the web.

-Special thanks to [@jpvalery](https://github.com/jpvalery) for helping maintain Novela.
+Special thanks to [@jpvalery](https://github.com/jpvalery) for helping maintain the original Gatsby version of Novela.

 <div>
 <a href="https://www.narative.co/labs/novela/" target="_blank">